BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 standup  31229  0.0  0.1  22860  7556 pts/0    S    15:38   0:00 /usr/local/libexec/c-lightning/lightning_gossipd
 standup  32072  0.0  0.0   6208   888 pts/0    S+   15:50   0:00 grep -i lightning
 ```
 If not, you'll need to install it now.
 Unfortunately, if you're using Debian you'll need to install it by hand, by compiling the source code — but it should still be pretty simple if you follow these instructions.
-If you happen to be on a standard Ubuntu system, instead try [Installing from Ubuntu ppa](#variant-installing-from-ubuntu-ppa), and you can always attempt [Installing Pre-compiled Binaries](#variant-installing-pre-compiled-binaries).
+If you happen to be on a standard Ubuntu system, instead try [Installing from Ubuntu ppa](#variant-install-from-ubuntu-ppa), and you can always attempt [Installing Pre-compiled Binaries](#variant-install-pre-compiled-binaries).

 > :book: ***What is c-lightning?*** There are three different implementations of Lightning at present: c-lightning, LND, and Eclair.
 They should all be functionally compatible, based on the same [BOLT RFCs](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md), but their implementation details may be different.
 We've chosen c-lightning as the basis of our course because it's also part of the same [Elements Project](https://github.com/ElementsProject) that also contains Libwally.

-### Compiling the c-lightning Source Code
+### Compile the c-lightning Source Code

 Installing Lightning from source code should actually be pretty simple if you follow these instructions.